Configurations

 - space:views:read

-You may see the scope space:script:inject throughout GitBook owned integrations—This scope is only available for internal GitBook use.
+You may see the scope site:script:inject throughout GitBook owned integrations—This scope is only available for internal GitBook use.

 Building integrations that inject JavaScript into a space or page are not possible to build at this time.